jbarbaro/RCourse/chapter1.md

 Most people might say the number of rows, but this would be incorrect.
 The actual answer is the number of columns, but why?

-The reason goes back to the R fundamentals we discussed in the first excersise pretaining to the composition of a data frame.
+The reason goes back to the R fundamentals we discussed in the first exercise pertaining to the composition of a data frame.
 Remember that a data frame is simply a list of vectors where each column represents a vector and the list in aggregate creates the data frame.
 In this case the data frame, iris, is made up of five vector objects: Sepal_Length, Sepal_Width, Petal_Length, Petal_Width and Species.
 The function `length()` counts the number of objects within an object and in the case of iris there are 5.

 Now it's your turn to work with these four functions.